laydros/mac-dev-setup/README.md

     - Ka-Block! - tracking blocker
     - derpyme - link shortener

-## Text editors/IDEs
+## Text editors and IDEs
 Text editors are where a developer spends a lot of their time.
 Therefore the text editor one uses is a very personal choice.
 I'm still a vim user when editing config files.
 But for the last couple of years I've been doing Python development with [emacs]() and when adding web stuff, using either emacs or Sublime Text.

 ### IDEs
 IDEs are amazing.
 I've used Visual Studio for C# and Eclipse and IntelliJ Idea for Java.
 They are tightly integrated with the languages, which allows them to do amazing things with re-factoring that even the newest text editors don't do very well.
 I couldn't imagine writing Java without an IDE, and I think an IDE is worthwhile for many large projects.
 All that said, I personally like the level of customization and speed I get from text editors when the language/project size allows it.

 ### Text editors
 If you want to use a text editor, the big names right now are the venerable vim and emacs, along with the much more modern Sublime Text and Atom.
-There are a few Mac exclusives that might be worth taking a look at.
+There are also a few Mac exclusives that might be worth taking a look at.
 - [BBEdit](http://www.barebones.com/products/bbedit/) - the editor that every Mac user had in the 90's and early 2000's
 - [TextWrangler](http://www.barebones.com/products/textwrangler/) - free editor from the makers of BBEdit
 - [Smultron](https://www.peterborgapps.com/smultron/) - quick and easy to use, and inexpensive
 - [TextMate](https://macromates.com) - I would argue that TextMate is a major reason that Apple was able to greatly increase market share in the 2000's.
 Web developers flocked to the platform for TextMate.
 Other developers and eventually mainstream users followed.
 TextMate was clearly the influence for the now super-popular Sublime Text, which itself was a major influence on Atom.

 ### Emacs
-C'mere, let's talk about this for a minute.
-You don't need emacs.
+OK, let's talk about this for a minute.
+You don't need emacs, or even vim.
 Sublime Text is fine.
 The community is great, and there are tons of plugins and themes and tutorials available.

 Emacs is different.
 Emacs is a living, breathing, monolithic environment, not a text editor.
 For hopping in and changing 3 specific spots in a config file, I can do it quicker in vim.
 To throw together a rough web site I can do it quicker with Sublime Text or Atom.
 But Emacs can be molded into what you want.
 You run your terminal, git, email client, chat client, outliner, and music player in it.
 They all have the same look and feel and key shortcuts.
 You build up a custom config for the way you want things to work, and because your config file is a series of function calls (and definitions!) you can build it in a way that it will automatically go out and grab everything you need on a new computer.
+Additionally, the keyboard shortcuts to move around text seem strange, but if you learn them, the same shortcuts will work in any native text field on OS X, and on any standard POSIX readline.

 If you have used emacs in the past, you may be in for a surprise.
 The kind of problems that caused XEmacs to fork off have been largely solved.
 The GUI is using modern tooling across Windows/Mac/Linux, and there are modern theming and package systems.
 Org-mode is incredible, and serves as not only an outlining tool, but a task manager.
 It has become a world of it's own that now serves as the contact list and address book and blogging tool for many.

 If you are interested in trying out emacs, check out [tuhdo](http://tuhdo.github.io/index.html) to at least get started.
 Then pick up Mickey Petersen's [Mastering Emacs](https://www.masteringemacs.org/article/beginners-guide-to-emacs), money well spent.

-- Coda / Sublime Text / Atom  (IDEs / Text Editors)

 ## Compiler
 Installing development-related software in the past has required the compiler tool-chain that comes with Xcode.
 Thankfully, if you don’t need or want Xcode, those compiler tools are now available separately, saving download time and about four gigabytes of disk space.